damyvegaleiva/updown-mpls-old/README.md

 "Check our pizza menu you can get it by the slice or you can also get a whole pizza, we also have 60 tap beers including a large selection of taps to choose from."

-~keywords: En este pagina use las siguientes palabras claves "menu, beer, pizza".
+~keywords: En este pagina use las siguientes palabras claves "menu, beer, pizza, food, drinks".

 ~Encabezado/h1: El texto que use en este encabezado es "Menu".